 Mike’s Window is my journal.
-It’s where I share my love of fitness, running, raising my kids and living a healthy life.
-It also occasionally veers into my other interests like reading, design, baking and pizza.
+It’s where I write about things that interest me.
+People used to do this all the time on the internet.
+Not so much anymore.
+Now you need a niche.
+Mike’s Window it is mostly about raising my kids, baking, reading, and living a healthy life.
+Occasionally it veers into other interests like writing, design, and pizza.
 I’m a pizza nerd.
-Pizza probably comes up about every three posts.
+Actually, pizza or bread probably comes up about every three posts.
 You’ve been warned.

-In 2015, after a miserable and mysterious year, I ended up being rushed to the hospital and diagnosed with Addison’s Disease, a chronic condition where your adrenal glands produce too little cortisol and often insufficient levels of aldosterone as well.
-You can read that story here.
-With daily medication, I live a mostly normal life.
+In 2015, after a miserable and mysterious year, I ended up being rushed to the hospital and eventually (it was a long week and a lot of blood tests) diagnosed with Addison’s Disease, a rare chronic condition where your adrenal glands produce too little cortisol and insufficient levels of aldosterone.
+It’s an autoimmune disease.
+In my case the adrenals decided to up and quit altogether.
+You can read that entire story here.
+With daily medication and common sense, I live a mostly normal life.
 Sometimes I write about living with Addison’s on the blog, too.

 Some other frequently asked questions: